skial/Sundown/readme.md

 I started this to start learning c/cpp, to try out the new hxcpp meta tags.

 Sundown.hx will likely change.
-ALPHA ready.
+Consider it ALPHA quality.

 ---